 Is Blooom Reasonably Priced?

-Outside of this, Blooom doesn’t charge any hidden fees, and as long as you cancel 48 hours before the end of the billing cycle, you won’t be charged for the next month.
+Blooom doesn’t charge any hidden fees, and you can cancel at any time.
+As long as you cancel 48 hours before the end of the billing cycle, you won’t be charged for the next month.

 Given this ultra-low price (as least compared to hiring a dedicated professional to accomplish much of the same thing), what’s everyone saying about Blooom?